thelia/thelia.github.io/en/documentation/loop/folder.md

     - {name: "$META_KEYWORDS", description: "the folder meta keywords"}
     - {name: "$URL", description: "the folder URL"}
     - {name: "$PARENT", description: "the parent folder"}
+    - {name: "$CHILD_COUNT", description: "Number of subfolders contained by the current forlder.
+Only available if <strong>need_count_child</strong> parameter is set to true"}
-    - {name: "$CONTENT_COUNT", description: "the number of visible contents for this folder"}
+    - {name: "$CONTENT_COUNT", description: "the number of visible contents for this folder.
+Only available if <strong>need_content_count</strong> parameter is set to true"}
     - {name: "$VISIBLE", description: "the folder visibility"}
     - {name: "$POSITION", description: "the folder position"}
     - {name: "$CREATE_DATE", description: "the folder create date"}